3 minute read

 Run Structure Harvester

-2.3 Interpreting the output
+2.3 Interpreting the Output

 Thank you for reading this tutorial.
 If you have any questions or comments, please let me know by email.

-Happy Structure-ing
+Happy Structure-ing :smiley:

 Bibliography